Xiaomi Auto: History

 On 28 December 2023, Xiaomi has unveiled its first electric car, the SU7.
-The SU7 was formally launched on 28 March 2024 in Beijing, with Xiaomi starting to take orders for the car on that day.
-As of June 2024, the total number of Xiaomi Auto's offline retail stores in China exceeded 12,000.
+It was formally launched on 28 March 2024 in Beijing, with Xiaomi starting to take orders for the car on that day.

-In July 2024, Xiaomi Auto gained an independent car-making qualification from the Chinese government after previously using BAIC Motor's credentials.
+In July 2024, Xiaomi Auto gained an independent car-making qualification from the Chinese government after previously using BAIC Group's credentials.
 In the same month, Xiaomi Group spent 840 million to purchase Beijing Yizhuang New Town to build a car manufacturing plant.

-On November 15, 2024, Lei Jun announced that he plans to launch an end-to-end large-scale intelligent driving system that can realize the full-scene intelligent driving experience of driving and parking by the end of the next month, and named its end-to-end intelligent driving system service Xiaomi HAD (Xiaomi Hyper Autonomous Driving).

 On 22 May 2025 during a 15th anniversary event, Xiaomi revealed details of its second vehicle, the YU7 SUV, which is expected to launch later that year in July.
 The reveal was originally scheduled to be at Auto Shanghai in late-April, but was delayed due controversies surrounding the fatal crash of a Xiaomi SU7 carrying three college students in assisted driving mode on 29 March.

-On 31 May 2025, Xiaomi announced that it had opened 29 new stores in May, for a total of 298 stores serving 82 cities in China.
-It also plans to open 37 new stores in 10 cities in June.
-As of May 31, there are 153 Xiaomi service centers covering 88 cities.

-As of 10 July 2025, Xiaomi Auto announced that its cumulative deliveries have exceeded 300,000 units.